FluentLenium/FluentLenium/README.md

 $(".fluent", withName("foo")).index(2) // Third element named "foo"
 ```

-### Fluent Selector chains
+### Fluent Locator chains
-You can also chain the Fluent Selectors.
+You can also chain the Fluent Locators.

 ```java
 // All the "input" tag name elements